lologarithm/slink/README.md

 Network Listener reads off network and passes messages around Server Manager that creates new games, connects users to games.

+Wrote a network protocol language and generator for fun (much like google protobuf).
+No reason to write my own other than to see if I can.

 Flow
 -------------
+Users join a game, and collect food.
+Collisions with other snakes will kill you (and you become food)

-Features List
+Features TODO List
 --------------------------
-1. Add food
-2. Add minimap
+1. Add minimap
-3. Add collisions